7 Work Boundaries To Set For Better Work-Life Balance

 We have perfectionist tendencies

-Perfectionist tendencies can make it hard to set firm boundaries, especially if those tendencies apply to our jobs.
-We might be used to performing at a high standard and want to make sure that we get the job done right, or feel like ‘we are the only ones who can do this.’
-Perfectionism can make us better at our jobs, but it could also cause us to stay at work late, work off the clock, and do things ourselves instead of delegating less essential tasks to others.
+Perfectionist tendencies can make it hard to set firm boundaries, especially if those tendencies are what have contributed to our professional success in the first place.
+Maybe we’re used to performing at a high standard, want to make sure that we get the job done right, or feel like ‘we are the only ones who can do it.’
+Perfectionism can make us excel at our jobs, but it can also cause us to stay at work late, work off the clock, and do things ourselves instead of delegating when appropriate.

 We have a fear of missing out (FOMO)

-We might be afraid that if we set firm boundaries at work, we might miss out or get passed up when it comes to new career opportunities.
-I’m guilty of having real FOMO when it comes to work, especially if there’s an opportunity for self-growth or meeting new people.
-I want to attend all the seminars and participate in all the special projects.
-Saying yes to everything might provide more career opportunities, but it also means we do more work off the clock and have a harder time balancing work and family life.
+We might be afraid that if we set firm boundaries at work, we might miss out on new career opportunities.
+I used to be guilty of having real FOMO when it came to work, especially if there was an opportunity to make new connections or use my skills in different ways.
+Saying yes to everything might be fun and open the door to new opportunities, but it may also mean more work off the clock.

 We just started a new job

-If we’ve recently started a new job, it might feel a bit uncomfortable trying to set work boundaries while we’re trying to get out of the new-girl phase.
-We might be reluctant to overstep or appear ‘difficult’ or ‘entitled’.
-It might feel awkward, but it’s healthy to establish some boundaries early and avoid setting expectations that we can’t maintain in the long run.
+If you’ve recently started a new job, it can feel a bit uncomfortable establishing work boundaries while you’re still trying to get out of the new-girl phase.
+You might be reluctant to overstep or appear ‘difficult’ or ‘entitled’.
+It might feel awkward, but setting boundaries early on helps you avoid unsustainable expectations in the long run.

 We want to prove ourselves